hardyqr/UW-Spring2017-CS246-Notes/LEC08-operator_overloading_and_preprocessor.md

 - `g++ *.cc`
 - `g++ main.cc vec.cc`

-I want to compile individual c files separately to produce tiny parts of the executable then merge these parts.
+I want to compile individual c++ files separately to produce tiny parts of the executable then merge these parts.